networkservicemesh/deployments-k8s/examples/features/vl3-lb/README.md

 ## Description

 We all know and use Kubernetes Services in our work.
 Service is a method for exposing a network application that is running as one or more Pods in your cluster.
-It distributes traffic across a set of selected Pods
+It distributes traffic across a set of selected Pods.

-To define Kubernetes Service:
+To define a Kubernetes Service:
 ```
 apiVersion: v1
 kind: Service